RyanDeBarros/Olympian/README.md

 # Olympian
-Olympian Engine is an OpenGL framework to make future graphics projects easier, faster, and safer.
+Olympian Engine is a game engine framework written with C++ OpenGL to make future graphics projects easier, faster, and safer.

 ## Licensing

+All third-party licenses can be found in the licenses/ folder.

+### Engine

-This project uses the following libraries:
+The engine uses the following libraries:

 - **nigels-com/glew**
 - **GLFW**